 If seats become available, students will be automatically assigned to their wait list schools (even if another school assignment was accepted) until mid-August*.
 A new Assignment Notice is sent to those students' homes and transportation, if applicable, is re-routed.

 Starting in mid-August, parents will be called and provided an 24-hour opportunity to accept or decline an invitation to be assigned to a school from a wait list.
 Staff call parent/guardians of students on wait lists through the end of September, and once again for one week following the first and second marking periods.
 Parent/guardians must respond to this wait list call in order for the student's transfer to occur.
 All wait lists for the current school year expire at the end of January.

 Yes.
 A registrant is automatically placed on up to three wait lists if BPS cannot make an assignment to one of the top three school choices.
-Parent/guardians can re-order these wait list(s), remove their child from wait list(s), and be added to another school's wait list (for a maximum of three) at any Family Resource Center.
+Parent/guardians can re-order these wait list(s), remove their child from wait list(s), and be added to another school's wait list (for a maximum of three) at any Welcome Center.